mohammed-dev-stack/ai-workflow-orchestrator/backend/README.md

 - **Socket.IO** for real-time delivery, avoiding polling.
 - Layered architecture keeps controllers thin, making later targeted optimization (e.g., service-layer caching) tractable without restructuring.

-⚠️ **Not documented**: caching layer (Redis or otherwise), database indexing strategy, connection pooling configuration, or any load-testing results.
-Given MongoDB is confirmed but schemas aren't, it's not possible to assess whether common query patterns (e.g., fetching a feed sorted by recency, or a user's follower list) are actually indexed — this is worth checking directly in `models/` before scaling traffic.
+⚠️ **Not documented**: caching layer (Redis or otherwise), database indexing strategy, connection pooling configuration (Prisma's own connection pool sizing and whether an external pooler like PgBouncer sits in front of it), or any load-testing results.
+Given PostgreSQL is confirmed but the schema isn't, it's not possible to assess whether common query patterns (e.g., fetching a feed sorted by recency, or a user's follower list) are actually indexed — this is worth checking directly in `prisma/schema.prisma` before scaling traffic.

 ---

 ## Scalability Considerations

-⚠️ **Not directly documented.** The confirmed stack (JWT auth — stateless-friendly, MongoDB, Socket.IO) is *compatible* with horizontal scaling in principle, but none of the following are confirmed: a Socket.IO adapter for multi-instance pub/sub (a **Redis adapter is required**, not optional, the moment you run more than one backend process — raw Socket.IO doesn't fan out broadcasted events across separate Node processes on its own), containerization, or a process manager (PM2, etc.) for restart/zero-downtime-deploy handling.
+⚠️ **Not directly documented.** The confirmed stack (JWT auth — stateless-friendly, PostgreSQL, Socket.IO) is *compatible* with horizontal scaling in principle, but none of the following are confirmed: a Socket.IO adapter for multi-instance pub/sub (a **Redis adapter is required**, not optional, the moment you run more than one backend process — raw Socket.IO doesn't fan out broadcasted events across separate Node processes on its own), PostgreSQL connection-pool sizing under concurrent instances (a naive multi-instance deployment can exhaust the database's max-connections limit fast without a pooler), containerization, or a process manager (PM2, etc.) for restart/zero-downtime-deploy handling.
 Treat single-instance operation as the current, confirmed reality.

 ---